-National Certification Programs – The CCA Ice Technician Program is a five level program.
+National Certification Programs – The Curling Canada Ice Technician Program is a five level program.
 The first three levels of the program are designed to assist the Ice Technician to make excellent ice in the curling clubs.
 Level 4 and 5 focus on ice making in arenas for major competitions.

 Operations – This section recognizes that there are a lot of smaller clubs that do not have full time or even part-time staff and are run entirely by volunteers.
 While the information that follows may be more suited for the larger clubs, Board members and volunteers who deal with some of these issues may find it helpful.